superseriousbusiness/gotosocial/docs/user_guide/settings.md

 !!! info
     The discoverable setting is about **discoverability of your account**, not searchability of your posts.
 It has nothing to do with indexing of your posts for search by Mastodon instances, or other federated instances that use full text search!

+### Timelines

+#### Show All Replies

+Some replies that accounts you follow are ignored by default.
+This is when this reply is not directly to you, or does not mention other people you follow.
+However, if you wish to make these replies visible, you can do so by enabling this option.

+!!! info
+    Enabling this option will increase the amount of status visible in your home timeline

 ### Advanced

 #### Custom CSS